 IRS Form 1098-T (Tuition Payments Statement) provides information to students, from educational institutions, which may be used in determining a student’s eligibility for tax credits.

-More information about Education Tax Credits and eligibility can be found online at the EDU tax Credit.
+More information about Education Tax Credits and eligibility can be found at Tax Information.

 1098-T statements are made available no later than January 31st each year.